Giskard-AI/giskard-hub/script-docs/hub/sdk/index.rst

       ]
    )

-These are the attributes you can set for a conversation (the only required attribute is ``messages``):
+These are the attributes you can set for a chat test case (the only required attribute is ``messages``):

-- ``messages``: A list of messages in the conversation.
+- ``messages``: A list of messages in the chat.
 Each message is a dictionary with the following keys:
     - ``role``: The role of the message, either "user" or "assistant".
     - ``content``: The content of the message.
 - ``demo_output``: A demonstration of a (possibly wrong) output from the model with an optional metadata.
 This is just for demonstration purposes.
-- ``checks``: A list of checks that the conversation should pass.
+- ``checks``: A list of checks that the chat should pass.
 This is used for evaluation.
 Each check is a dictionary with the following keys:
     - ``identifier``: The identifier of the check.
 If it's a built-in check, you will also need to provide the ``params`` dictionary.
 The built-in checks are:
         - ``correctness``: The output of the model should match the reference.
-        - ``conformity``: The conversation should follow a set of rules.
+        - ``conformity``: The chat test case should follow a set of rules.
-        - ``groundedness``: The output of the model should be grounded in the conversation.
+        - ``groundedness``: The output of the model should be grounded to a specific context.
         - ``string_match``: The output of the model should contain a specific string (keyword or sentence).
         - ``metadata``: The metadata output of the model should match a list of JSON path rules.
     - ``semantic_similarity``: The output of the model should be semantically similar to the reference.
     - ``params``: A dictionary of parameters for the check.
 The parameters depend on the check type:
         - For the ``correctness`` check, the parameter is ``reference`` (type: ``str``), which is the expected output.
-        - For the ``conformity`` check, the parameter is ``rules`` (type: ``list[str]``), which is a list of rules that the conversation should follow.
+        - For the ``conformity`` check, the parameter is ``rules`` (type: ``list[str]``), which is a list of rules that the chat should follow.
         - For the ``groundedness`` check, the parameter is ``context`` (type: ``str``), which is the context in which the model should ground its output.
         - For the ``string_match`` check, the parameter is ``keyword`` (type: ``str``), which is the string that the model's output should contain.
         - For the ``metadata`` check, the parameter is ``json_path_rules`` (type: ``list[dict]``), which is a list of dictionaries with the following keys: